cengique/drosophila-aCC-L3-motoneuron-model/neuron-model/README.md

 TO now create the 30 pA graph, you need to go back to the model parameters window and change the nA from 0.05 to 0.03 and click enter, then hit _**Init & Run**_ button in the _**RunControl**_ window.
 ![Graph 0.05 and 0.03](Graph2-0.05-0.03.JPG)

+Finally, repeat the last step, but this time change the nA to 0.01 which is equal to 10 pA.

+You final product should have all three lines in one graph.